 -

-The LLM wave is not slowing.
-It is becoming the entire ocean.
+The LLM wave is absorbing the rest of the stack.
 LLMs grew 29.9x in seven years.
 Every one of the ten fastest-rising research keywords is LLM-related.
 RAG is the dominant deployment architecture.
-Organizations that have not built LLM integration capabilities are not falling behind; they have already fallen behind.
-The strategic question is no longer whether to adopt, but how to differentiate within an LLM-saturated research and product environment.
+Organizations without LLM integration have already fallen behind.
+The strategic question is how to differentiate within an LLM-saturated research and product environment.

 -

 Volume without impact is noise.
-With 48.9% of papers receiving zero citations and only 0.05% exceeding 1,000, the AI research ecosystem exhibits a severe signal-to-noise problem.
-Organizations consuming AI research must develop rigorous filtering mechanisms.
-Competitive advantage will accrue to teams that can identify the 0.05% of transformative work within the 944,000 papers published each year and ignore the rest.
+With 48.9% of papers receiving zero citations and only 0.05% exceeding 1,000, most of the pile is noise.
+Teams that can find the 0.05% inside the 944,000 papers published each year, and ignore the rest, have an advantage.
+The rest of the field is reading the same unread stack.

 -